Frequently Asked Questions

 What is the difference between a doula and a midwife?

-This is one of the most common questions I get, so let's go through it!
+This is one of the most common questions we get, so let's go through it!

 • A midwife is a trained medical professional responsible for the clinical aspects of pregnancy, birth, and postpartum.
 They monitor your health, your baby’s wellbeing, perform exams, attend your birth to oversee safety, and can catch your baby.
 Midwives are a wonderful option for families looking for personalized, low-intervention medical care—but they may not always be present throughout your entire labor.
 Their primary focus is medical safety.